Aging and mental health -

 Meet Your Chapter Guide - Dr. Tom Meuser

-During this chapter, we hope you gained a few tools for to frame your work in an understanding of mental health and aging.
+During this chapter, we hope you gained tools to frame your work within an understanding of mental health and aging.

 If you have any questions as you are going through the material, please email: lifelong@maine.edu.